 The trail is wide and easy.
 It would be great with kids.
 There is lots of exploring to do at the cabin site and around it.
 There are many nooks and crannies in the basalt rock faces.
 It would be a beautiful fall hike, as there are lots of aspens.
-It would also be a nice cross country ski in the winter, but I'm sure you would have to get a permit so you didn't get a ticket.
-We parked there mid-March and didn't get a permit or a ticket, but the Snowbowl was already closed and it was a weekday.
+It would also be an excellent cross-country ski in the winter, but I'm sure you would have to get a permit, so you didn't get a ticket.
+We parked there mid-March and didn't get a permit or a ticket, but the Snowbowl was already closed, and it was a weekday.

-This is a very easy, but very beautiful hike, which is best done in the summer or fall or a very warm spring like this one.
+Veit Springs Trail is a very easy but lovely hike, which is best done in the summer or fall or a very warm spring like this one.
 We did encounter snow and mud, but nothing not crossable by tennis shoes.